STDs and The Law

 In many states, if you don’t tell a partner about an STD and your partner contracts the disease, you could face a civil lawsuit.
 STDs often require medical treatment to cure and some, like HIV/AIDS and herpes, are incurable and can require life-long medical treatment.
 Even if a victim’s damages aren’t high in physical terms, their emotional trauma and humiliation are enough to entitle them to compensation in some states.

-In New York, the law states that a person has a duty to warn about an STD.
+In New York, the law states that a person has a duty to warn his or her partner about an STD.
 Why?
-Because the law assumes that individuals would not have sex if they knew about the disease beforehand whether that is accurate on a person-by-person case or not.
-A person not warning their sexual partner and transmitting an STD is considered guilty of battery.
+Because the law assumes that individuals would not have sex if they knew about the disease beforehand (however, whether that is truly an accurate assumption depends on the person).
+Therefore, a person not warning his or her sexual partner and transmitting an STD is considered guilty of battery.

 Typically, your partner could sue you for negligence or personal injury, and if you lose, you may have to pay monetary damages for your partner’s costs (therapy, medical treatment, loss of time at work, etc.) and injuries.